 - The Artifact: Goomp's pajamas and Paraplonk's Bucket Helmet were originally used to indicate that they had been caught off guard by Fawful's takeover, yet they're still wearing those items in Dream Team, where they would've had plenty of time to scrounge together something more practical.

-- Big Freaking Cannon: Sergeant Guy mans a pretty big Bullet Bill cannon in the boss battle with the Elite Trio in Dream Team.
+- BFG: Sergeant Guy mans a pretty big Bullet Bill cannon in the boss battle with the Elite Trio in Dream Team.
 This was also what they (and Bowser) tried to use in order to launch an attack against Bowser's Castle in Bowser's Inside Story.

 - Brainwashed and Crazy: Averted; they join Fawful of their own will.